 BLAZE is a California-based enterprise resource planning (ERP) SaaS company specializing in inventory and sales management.
 The company’s service offerings include seed growth to sales, distribution, and dispensary POS software, complemented by its novel payment platform, BlazePay.
 BLAZE aims to connect the entire supply chain through integration with its 40 technology partners.

-The company recently became Service Organization Control 2 Type 1 certified in data security, identifies key data points, and organizes them into reports for business intelligence (BI) data.
+The company recently became Service Organization Control 2 Type 1 certified in data security, identifies key cannabis data points, and organizes them into reports for business intelligence (BI) data.
 At the same time, the platform allows for improved user experience and optimized trend reporting, gathering and analyzing the customer, grower, transportation, and sales data incredibly quickly once purchased.
 Furthermore, this creates prediction models that operators can use to anticipate emerging market trends ahead of their competition.

 Eaze is the most significant cannabis delivery marketplace in the US and focuses heavily on customer experience and social equity.
 Eaze offers accessible cannabis solutions to low-income medical cannabis consumers and partners with other equity-aligned brands.
 Every year, the company publishes the ‘State of Cannabis,’ an analysis report on the purchasing choices based on demographics.
-This allows smaller cannabis companies with consumer data that they can then use to drive business actions that rival larger operations with more resources.
+This allows smaller cannabis companies access to consumer cannabis data that they can then use to drive business actions that rival larger operations with more resources.

 Eaze’s Brand Insights Program (BIP) houses a fountain of consumer data by capturing customer interactions performed on its platform.
 The company utilizes AWS data storage which its team of data scientists uses to analyze data and report trends.
 That data provides valuable insights to help producers plan for the production and innovation of products, ultimately benefiting cannabis consumers, whose needs can be better met and much more quickly compared to other market areas.
 Many of these demographic-tailored products are housed on Eaze’s shopping platform.